Anqui3tas/AppleFFmpegXC/README.md

 - Patches: guards HEVC/VP9 enums in `videotoolbox.c` and skips OpenGLES compatibility on visionOS; `distclean` between targets to avoid cross-contamination

 ## Using in Xcode or SwiftPM
-1. Add the repo as a Swift package (local path while developing, GitHub URL once published).
+1. Add the repo as a Swift package.
 2. Depend on the `FFmpeg` product:
    ```swift
    .package(url: "https://github.com/<org>/SwiftFFmpeg.git", branch: "main"),